emqx/emqx-docs/en_US/advanced/cli.md

 ## cluster command

-The cluster command is used to manage a cluster of multiple EMQ X Broker nodes (processes):
+The cluster command is used to manage a cluster of multiple EMQX Broker nodes (processes):

 | Command                       | Description                   |
 | ----------------------------- | ----------------------------- |